adalfarus/aplustools/README.md

 Hello, ya dunce!
 ```
 ### run_apt_tests
 Will run the aplustools tests using pytest.
-For me it causes an error at the moment because of a strange error with asyncio, so maybe it won't work.

 For more detailed usage and examples, check out our [documentation](https://github.com/adalfarus/aplustools/wiki).